Russia hits Kyiv with missiles; Putin warns West on arms

 Meanwhile, Ukraine’s General Staff said Russian forces fired five X-22 cruise missiles from the Caspian Sea toward Kyiv, and one was destroyed by air defenses.
 Four other missiles hit “infrastructure facilities,” but Ukraine said there were no casualties.

-Nuclear plant operator Energoatom said one cruise missile buzzed close to the Pivdennoukrainsk nuclear plant, 350 kilometers (220 miles) to the south, and warned of the possibility of a nuclear catastrophe if even one missile fragment hit the plant.
+Nuclear plant operator Energoatom said one cruise missile buzzed close to the Pivdennoukrainsk nuclear plant, 350 kilometers (220 miles) to the south, seemingly on its way to Kyiv.
+It warned of the possibility of a nuclear catastrophe if even one missile fragment had hit the facility.

-On the Telegram app, the Russian Defense Ministry said high-precision, long-range air-launched missiles were used on the outskirts of Kyiv, destroying T-72 tanks supplied by Eastern European countries and other armored vehicles in a train car repair shop.
+The missiles that struck Kyiv destroyed T-72 tanks supplied by Eastern European countries and other armored vehicles, the Russian Defense Ministry said on the Telegram app.

-But the head of Ukraine’s railway system rejected the claim that tanks were inside.
-Oleksandr Kamyshin said four missiles hit the Darnytsia car repair plant, but no military equipment has been stored there.
-He said the site was used to repair gondolas and carriers for exporting grain.

-“Russia has once again lied,” he wrote on Telegram.
-“Their real goal is the economy and the civilian population.
-They want to block our ability to export Ukrainian products.”
+Ukraine’s railway authority subsequently led reporters on a guided tour of a rail car repair plant in eastern Kyiv that it said was hit by four missiles.
+The authority said no military equipment had been stored there, and Associated Press reporters saw no remnants of any in the facility’s destroyed building.

+“There were no tanks, and you can just be witness to this.” said Serhiy Leshchenko, an adviser to the Ukrainian president’s office.

+However, a government adviser said on national TV that military infrastructure also was targeted.
+AP reporters saw a building burning in an area near the destroyed rail car plant.
+Two residents of that district said the warehouse-type structure that billowed smoke was part of a tank-repair facility.
+Police blocking access to the site told an AP reporter that military authorities had banned the taking of images there.

-In a television interview that aired Sunday, Putin lashed out at Western deliveries of weapons to Ukraine, saying they aim to prolong the conflict.
+In a television interview that aired Sunday, Putin lashed out at Western deliveries of weapons to Ukraine, saying they aim to prolong the war.

 “All this fuss around additional deliveries of weapons, in my opinion, has only one goal: to drag out the armed conflict as much as possible,” Putin said.
 He insisted such supplies were unlikely to change the military situation for Ukraine’s government, which he said was merely making up for losses of similar rockets.